awseward/GCBehavior.NET/README.md

 somePublisher.SomeEvent += (sender, e) => { ... };
 ```

 The `MethodSubscriber` and `AnonymousSubscriber` classes each subscribe to a common base class, `Subscriber`.
 In that base class, a reference to a `Subscriber` has been instantiated.

-The constructor of each child class immediately subscribes to its `Publishers`'s event, so that we have a subscription set up just by creating a `MethodSubscriber` or `AnonymousSubscriber`.
+The constructor of each child class immediately subscribes to its `Publishers`'s event, so that we have a subscription set up just by creating a new `MethodSubscriber` or `AnonymousSubscriber`.

 ### Observing Pubs and Subs
 Now, let's consider a test of sorts.
 Using .NET's `WeakReference` so as not to affect garbage collection, the general steps are as follows: